 - “Why do we need religion?
 Why can’t people just be good because it’s the right thing to do?”
 Because people aren’t all that good, and it’s very hard to make them.
 About 40,000 years ago humans starting working on ritual systems to solve this problem.
 These evolved into religions.
 Religions are not superstitions — they are sociological technologies.
 For more on this topic start by reading Supernatural Selection by Matt Rossano.The religion that changed the the world most dramatically in ways that have never been equaled is Christianity.
 Read Dominion by Tom Holland for more details.

 - “If God created the universe, what created God?”
 The universe was created out of the initial singularity by the Big Bang.
-Before that there was no space-time, no matter, and no energy — that’s a scientific fact.
+Before that, there was no space-time, no matter, and no energy — that’s a scientific fact.
 Therefore the creator of the universe is timeless and immaterial.
 If you say it’s possible for things to exist without a cause, then you are a believer in magic.
+This is the Kalam Cosmological Argument.

 - “How is Christianity any better than the silly myths that came before it?”
 The myths that preceded Christianity were low-resolution pictures of the truth that was coming, kind of like the way the icon of a disc on the desktop of your computer is a low-res representation of the hard drive in your computer.
 C. S. Lewis deals with this beautifully.